ccxt/ccxt/CONTRIBUTING.md

 If you want to contribute by submitting partial implementations be sure to look up examples of how it's done inside the library (where implemented already) and copy the adopted practices.

-If your proposal, suggestion or improvement does not relate to the above list of tasks before submitting it make sure:
+If your proposal, suggestion or improvement does not relate to the above list of tasks before submitting it make sure it is:
-1. it is really needed by the majority of ccxt users
+1. really needed by the majority of ccxt users
-2. it is designed to be a general-purpose solution, not hardcoded for your specific needs
+2. designed to be a general-purpose solution, not hardcoded for your specific needs
-3. it is done in a generalized way compatible with all exchanges (not exchange-specific)
+3. done in a generalized way compatible with all exchanges (not exchange-specific)
-4. it is portable (available in all supported languages)
+4. portable (available in all supported languages)
+5. robust
-5. it is robust and explicit in what it's doing
+6. explicit in what it's doing
+7. doesn't break anything

 The following is a set of rules for contributing to the ccxt library codebase.